MOHDZAMA/LinkedIn-AI-Reply/README.md

 ## Overview

 The `AIPopup` component provides an interactive interface for generating AI responses based on user prompts.
-Built with React and styled using Tailwind CSS, it allows users to easily input prompts, generate responses, and manage their interactions with the generated content.
+Built with React and WXT Framework and styled using Tailwind CSS, it allows users to easily input prompts, generate responses, and manage their interactions with the generated content.

 ## Features